Colorado Personal Injury Lawyer Can Assist Claims

 - Payment schedule- There are multiple ways an individual can receive payments such as annually, quarterly, or on a monthly basis.

 - Increasing payments- A structured settlement annuity has the opportunity to earn interest.
 This ability allows payments to increase to keep up with the inflation rate.

 - Decreasing payments- There is a chance that payments can decrease.
 Some settlements begin high and could potentially decrease over time.
 For example, if health care rates decrease, this could lower the payments you are owed to cover your medical costs.

 Speak with an Injury Attorney

-Our Colorado personal injury lawyers understand the challenges that a victim of an accident may face, and we are prepared to assist those who have suffered an injury through no fault of their own.
+Our Colorado personal injury lawyers understand the challenges that a person may face after an accident, and we are prepared to assist those who have suffered an injury through no fault of their own.
 Various elements can help with a personal injury case when attempting to prove that you suffered because of someone else’s careless actions, such as damages including medical bills and pain and suffering.
 Another element would be the “but-for” test.
 This is where you prove if it weren’t for the other person’s actions the injury wouldn’t have occurred.
 Elements such as damages and the “but-for” test can help impact a lawsuit claim.
 That is why a Colorado personal injury attorney can help you gain the settlement you deserve.
-Heuser & Heuser, L.L.P., has served the community for more than 25 years.
-Our attorneys want injury victims to return to their lives as normally as possible while we handle their cases.
-Call us today at (719) 419-8724 or fill out our free consultation form.
+Heuser & Heuser, L.L.P., has served the community for more than 30 years.
+Our attorneys want injured people to return to their lives as normally as possible while we handle their cases.
+Call us today at (719) 520-9909 or fill out our free consultation form.